 Instructions

 - In a large skillet, melt the butter over medium low heat.
 Remove the skillet from heat.
-When the butter's cooled, whisk in the flour until smooth and evenly incorporated.
+When the butter's cooled, whisk in the flour until smooth and evenly incorporated.1/2 cup butter, 1/4 cup flour

-- Whisk in the sugar, eggs, and milk- again until evenly incorporated.
+- Whisk in the sugar, eggs, and half & half- again until evenly incorporated.1/4 cup granulated sugar, 2 eggs beaten, 1 cup half and half

 - Stir in both kinds of corn, until evenly combined.
-Season with salt & pepper, to taste.
+Season with salt & pepper, to taste.1 can whole kernel corn, drained, 1 can cream-style sweet corn, salt & pepper, to taste

 - Transfer the mixture to an 8x8" baking dish, and use the back of the spoon to smooth out evenly.